Why does it always have to be about men?

 A desire to experiment (yes but hardly ever with paints)

-(yes but never on canvas)
+An urge to create (yes but never on canvas)

 An ability to laugh (definitely but usually at how bad my art turns out to be)

+Everyone is born to jam.
+Remember how you mashed porridge on the table?
 I questioned the verity of this statement as I trudged along to the venue (couldn't back out, I tried - believe me).

 Plus, the theme was to draw the most significant event in your life and explain it (to all the people you work with).

-In case you were wondering, the one on the right is mine (yes, the one that looks like the Nickelodean symbol).
+I took the easy way out and came up with this: In case you were wondering, the one on the right is mine (yes, the one that looks like the Nickelodean symbol).

 Here's what it's supposed to signify: the most significant moment in my life (to date) was giving birth to Alicia (hey, I thought this entry was about me!) but since it was a drug free (not by choice) birth, all I could remember is trying to shut out the pain by keeping my eyes shut all the time.
 (Hence, the black background)